miyazato3/Simple-Todo/README.md

-# Too-Simple-Time-Manegement-App
+# Simple-Todo

-"Too-Simple-Time-Manegement-App" is web application which can manegement time.
+"Simple-Todo" is web application which can manegement time.

 # DEMO